Hernandez v. Commissioner: Reasoning

 Justice Thurgood Marshall began the majority opinion with a discussion of the legislative history of the "contribution or gift" limitation as described in IRC §170(c).
 When the tax bill was enacted in 1954, Congress distinguished between unrequited payments and payments made in return for goods and services.
 Specifically, the gift characterization was deemed to only apply "if there were no expectation of any quid pro quo..."
 In later decisions, the quid pro quo analysis was expanded to also apply to charitable contributions.

 Hernandez and other taxpayers argued that the quid pro quo determination did not apply to this situation because the benefit they were receiving through the auditing and training was purely religious.
 The Court emphasized that IRC §170(c) clearly states that donations to religious organizations are only deductible if they are contributions or gifts, regardless of the expectations underlying the payments.
 The Court hesitated to broaden the scope of the deduction to any payments designed to achieve a religious benefit, since that could open the door to deductions such as those for parochial school tuition or payments to church-affiliated hospitals.
 The Court noted that refraining from characterizing the services provided by religious institutions prevented the government - the IRS and court system - from effectively monitoring the practices of a church.

 Dissent

 Justice O'Connor and Justice Scalia disagreed with the majority opinion.
 The opinion noted that there have been no instances where the IRS has previously denied deductibility on a quid pro quo basis even though the benefit was entirely spiritual or religious.
+They give lots of examples of when the IRS let prior things not violate the quid quo pro test.
 Because of the difficulty in putting a dollar value on intangible religious benefits, the Government had, up until this case, chosen to ignore the quid pro quo argument and allow these deductions.